 It’s funny, we both kind of come from a little bit of the same world.
 The profile that you’re talking about happened to me a lot later than it did for Grant.
 Grant is in his 20s.
 That whole decade, I was just doing theater, and a lot of it was musical theater, and Grant has that background too.
 It’s nice to run into a guy whose dream, like mine, was essentially, I just want to get a role on Broadway!

 When I started, some of the bigger roles I got in theater, I got through auditioning.
 Nowadays, there’s much more like, “Let’s get the star of The CW show The Flash into this Broadway role.”
 That’s going to be a great thing for Grant.
-Both of us have thought, you know, we could maybe use this platform to get some theater jobs, which is kind of nice because you don’t always run into that [in Hollywood] but it’s certainly how we feel.
+Both of us have thought, you know, we could maybe use this platform to get some theater jobs, which is kind of nice because you don’t always run into that but it’s certainly how we feel.
 I live in New York and one of the reasons I live there is to get immersed into the theater.

 Jesse Martin also….